 Arizona employers need to prepare for the new paid sick time provisions that will go into effect on July 1st, 2017.
 Arizona voters passed the Arizona Fair Wages and Healthy Families Act, or Prop 206, in November of 2016.
 Prop 206 has two important provisions: 1) raising the state’s minimum wage to $10.00 per hour, which went into effect in January; and 2) mandatory paid sick time effective July 1.
 Arizona is one of only eight states to mandate paid sick time.

 On May 5, the Industrial Commission of Arizona (ICA) released a Notice of Proposed Rulemaking that contains a draft of the paid sick time regulations.
 A copy of the draft regulations can be found here.
 This Notice also opens up the process for the public to submit comments on the proposed regulation until June 5th.
-The proposed regulation gives the public clarification and clues about how what the final law will mandate.
+The proposed regulation gives the public clarification and clues about how and what the final law will mandate.

 The following summarizes the proposed regulation’s key provisions:

 Accrual of Paid Sick Time

 Pursuant to the proposed regulation, for every 30 hours worked, an employee will accrue one hour of paid sick time.
 For employers with 15 or more employees, the accrual of paid sick time is capped at 40 hours per year for each employee, and employers with 14 or fewer employees are capped at 24 hours per year.

 Sick time can be used for: